 Gout is generally more severe in people whose initial symptoms appear before age 30.
 Metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal fat), high blood pressure, resistance to the effects of insulin (insulin resistance) or diabetes,... read more and coronary artery disease Overview of Coronary Artery Disease (CAD) Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
 The heart muscle needs a constant supply of oxygen-rich blood.
 The coronary... read more probably contribute to premature death in people with gout.

 Some people do not improve sufficiently with treatment.
-The reasons can include failure to take medications as prescribed, medications that are prescribed at too low a dosage, and having alcohol use disorder Alcohol Alcohol (ethanol) is a depressant.
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
-Genetics and personal characteristics may... read more .
+The reasons can include failure to take medications as prescribed, medications that are prescribed at too low a dosage, and having alcohol use disorder Alcohol Use Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more .

 Treatment of Gout

 Medications to relieve pain and swelling resulting from inflammation

 Rest, immobilization of a painful joint with a splint, and ice

 Dietary changes and weight loss to lower the uric acid levels and help prevent further flare-ups